 The building of Newpark is traditionally attributed to Richard King Duke, JP and Deputy Governor of Sligo (1770-1836) but as he was only a boy of ten in 1780 his father Robert (1732-1792) is a more credible contender.
 The Duke family descends from John Duke, who came to Sligo as one of Cromwell’s adherents and was granted land at Kincreevin in 1662.
 The family flourished and prospered, and the Newpark branch was in a position to build a substantial new house in about 1780.

 The design may well have come from the prolific Waterford architect ‘Honest’ John Roberts, who had a large country house practice in the west of Ireland.
 The house is of three bays and two stories, lime rendered with a hipped roof and a pleasant tripartite entrance, with a round-headed door-case flanked by narrow rectangular sidelights.

 Newpark was re-roofed and extended in the 1870s when some of the original features were altered, and the windows were remodelled and lost their glazing bars.
-Then, in 1910, the Duke family left Newpark, which they sold to Richard O’Hara, a younger son from nearby Annaghmore and Coopershill (both of which q.v.)
-His grandson Anthony Kitchin lives there today with his wife Rosemary and the estate is run as a working farm.
+Then, in 1910, the Duke family left Newpark, which they sold to Richard O’Hara, a younger son from nearby Annaghmore and Coopershill (both of which q.v.).
+His great-grandson Christopher Kitchin and wife Dorothy live there today and are gradually opening up the very fine outbuildings for various activities.